ryavse11/ryan_choi_portfolio/README.md

 Welcome to my Data Analyst Portfolio!

 My name is Chungwoo(Ryan) Choi.
-I am a data analyst with 15+ years of experience with large tech companies in data analysis, business intelligence, database administration, and data engineering areas.
-I am proficient in Python, R, SQL, Excel, Power BI, and Tableau, and have a solid understanding of data analytics techniques such as dashboard building, report writing, data mining, data merging, statistics, and critical thinking.
+I am a data analyst with 15+ years of experience in data analysis, business intelligence, database administration, and data engineering, working with large tech companies.
+I am proficient in Python, R, SQL, Excel, Power BI, and Tableau.
+I have a solid understanding of data analytics skill sets such as statistics, data cleansing, data mining, data merging, dashboard building, and critical thinking.

-In this portfolio, I have included a variety of projects that showcase my data analytics skills.
-You will find links of the dashboards and reports I have created using various tools.
-These projects demonstrate my ability to analyze and present data in a clear and visually appealing way, making it easy for decision makers to understand the insights and take action.
+In this portfolio, I have included various projects showcasing my data analytics skills.
+You will find links to the dashboards and reports I have created using various tools.
+These projects demonstrate my ability to analyze and present data in a clear and visually appealing way, making it easy for decision-makers to understand the insights and take action.

-In addition to my technical skills, I also pride myself on my critical thinking and problem-solving abilities.
-I am able to approach data analysis with a strategic mindset and to identify key issues and opportunities in the data.
+In addition to my technical skills, I pride myself on my critical thinking and problem-solving abilities.
+I can approach data analysis with a strategic mindset and identify critical issues and opportunities in the data.

 I am confident that my data analytics skills and experience make me an ideal candidate for any data analyst role.
-I hope you find my portfolio to be informative and engaging, and I welcome any opportunity to discuss my qualifications further with you.
+I hope you find my portfolio informative and engaging, and I welcome any opportunity to discuss my qualifications further with you.

-Thank you for your time, I look forward to hearing from you soon.
+I look forward to hearing from you soon.
+Thank you!